-My heroes are up there with the Ernest Hemingways, the Amelia Earharts and the Jacques Cousteaus of this world; names that conjure up the romance of adventure and inspire us to take risks in an age where travel has been made too easy.
+My heroes are up there with the Amelia Earharts, Aloha Wonderwells, Ernest Hemingways, and the Jacques Cousteaus of this world; names that conjure up the romance of adventure and inspire us to take risks in an age where travel has been made too easy.
 But in all my travel reading, I’d never heard of the honeymooners that navigated the world in an amphibious World War II jeep.
 And today, we discover the stories of not just one but two couples who did just that.
 Introducing my newest heroes, the Carlins and the Schreiders…

 We begin with Ben Carlin, an Australian adventurer who became the first and only person to circumnavigate the entire earth in an amphibious jeep.
 He’d first discovered the prototype vehicle during his time in the military, and was often teased by fellow soldiers for suggesting that “with a bit of titivation, you could go around the world in one of those things”.
 In the end, it was his young American wife Elinore, who was brave enough to accompany him for much of the decade-long, 50,000 mile journey around the world.